ipa-flg-pb/atf/ipa_navigation_planning_atf/README.md

 ### ATF-Bagfile-Plotter

 The atf_bagfile_plotter (abp) searches the bagfile_output directory specified in the [Test-Generation-Config](####Test-Generation-Config) for bagfiles and makes two plots for each bagfile:
-* A plot showing the route covered by the robot
+* A plot showing the route covered by the robot (Path plot)
-* A plot showing different velocity, acceleration and jerk values based on the odometry topic
+* A plot showing different velocity, acceleration and jerk values based on the odometry topic (Momentum plot)
+Note: Make sure to enter the correct values for robot and especially robot_env in the atf_bagfile_plotter.launch file; those are **NOT** automatically read from the config files.
+This will lead to the abp plotting the goals from a potentially wrong route in the path plot.

 ### Robot-Route-Recorder